 - If you have a group, get the Big Kahuna or the two-deck Island Cruiser.
 Both have jet ski, water slide, and BBQ grill.
 They're available for either a half day or a whole day, and security deposit is required, of course.
 The Big Kahuna can accommodate as many as 25.

 - Or for the ultimate group experience, consider a guided lake cruise.
 There's a pontoon cruise, but the highlight is the huge houseboat.
 With a minimum of 25 passengers, you can get a private sailing with dinner included.
 Advanced reservations are required.
 The rentals outside of the marina are handled by a locally owned business called Lake Murray Water Sports.
 Get more information about packages and make reservations at LakeMurrayWaterSports.com or by calling (580) 223-7185.
 They are open from mid-April through mid-September.

 - Miniature Golf: The company noted above also manages an 18-hole miniature golf course right next to the rental station.
-It is priced at just $5 per person, and there's a concession stand with sno-cones, drinks and more.
+There's a concession stand with snow cones, drinks, and more.

-- Riding Stables: Also at the golf course are the riding stables, offering visitors the opportunity to take a guided, 4-mile trail ride.
+- Riding Stables: Also at the golf course are the riding stables, offering visitors the opportunity to take a guided, four-mile trail ride.

 - ATV/ORV: All-terrain enthusiasts will want to make their way to the northeast side of the lake for the 1,000-acre ATV/ORV trails.
 There is a fee to use the area, but it's for an all-day pass.